 Each of these foods can help you eat well through your pregnancy and beyond.
 However, be sure to connect with a nutritionist or your medical prenatal team to find foods that support your individual needs.

-Now, what healthy snacks can you create with the foods on this list?
+Now, you may be wondering what healthy snacks and meals you can create with the foods on this list?

 You are in luck!
 Liesel of @mommy.labornurse has a new pregnancy cookbook that I think you’ll love.
 I am an affiliate for this cookbook but I honestly think that what you get for the price of this product (currently $19) is amazing!!

 **If you are vegetarian or vegan, this resource may not be for you; check it out for yourself before purchasing.